Soccer-Mourinho sacked as Tottenham Hotspur manager | Sports-Games

 Soccer-Mourinho sacked as Tottenham Hotspur manager

-He did lead Tottenham to the League Cup final, however, which takes place in six days time against Manchester City.
-Tottenham chairman Daniel Levy, who picked Mourinho because of his career of winning silverware, said on Monday things had not worked out as they had envisaged.
+Mourinho, a former FIFA World Coach of the Year, is one of the most-decorated managers in football and has delivered silverware wherever he has been since joining Porto in 2002.
+Tottenham chairman Daniel Levy turned to Mourinho as the man to do the same for Tottenham, a club which boasts one of the best stadiums and training grounds in the world, but has consistently fallen short on the pitch.

+However, results and performances have tailed off alarmingly this season and since the end of January Tottenham have won only five of 14 Premier League matches.
+Mourinho has always been known for his pragmatic style and the steely mentality of his teams but Tottenham have dropped 20 points from winning positions this season.

-"Jose and his coaching staff have been with us through some of our most challenging times as a club," he said.
+"Jose and his coaching staff have been with us through some of our most challenging times as a club," Levy said on Monday.
 "Jose is a true professional who showed enormous resilience during the pandemic.
 On a personal level I have enjoyed working with him and regret that things have not worked out as we both had envisaged."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)